RedPitaya/Documentation/appsFeatures/examples/acqRF-exm3.rst

 .. code-block:: matlab

     The code is written in MATLAB.
-In the code we use SCPI commands and TCP/IP communication.
+In the code we use SCPI commands and TCP client communication.
 Copy code to MATLAB editor and press run.

     clc
     clear all